Xu-Mj/npmclean/docs/CONTRIBUTING.md

 ## Plugins (Future)

-In the future, npm-clean will support a formal plugin system.
+In the future, npmclean will support a formal plugin system.
 The architecture is being designed with this in mind.

 ## Code Style Guidelines